 4:326 if x appoints Y mudarib with 1000 dirhams for half of profit, then Y buys slave girl for 50 dinars, and exchanges the dirhams and pays it in dinars, then by qiyas here Y bought the slave girl for himself and is liable, but Y and M said by istiḥsān that it is part of mudaraba.
 By qiyas no, but we abandon it for istiḥsān,

+4:327 Ay and M say don’t you see that if a man pays to another 1000 dirhams mudaraba for half, so the mudarib buys a slave girl for 1000 in the currency of that land, then exchanges dirhams for dinars, then exchanges to currency of that land, then gives that to seller, that’s fine.
+And by qiyas it wouldn’t be part of the mudaraba, but we abandon qiyas and take istiḥsān, that if mudaraba was on dirhams and he buys with dinars or vice versa.
+Basically same as above case 113.

+4:329 don’t know exact case but seems like alternate qiyas, saying case of dinars and dirhams different from makel and mawzoon, with explanation don’t you see that mudara can only be with dinars and dirhams, so for that reason its different from the other case, though by qiyas theyre equal.

 4:369 If a woman is divorced or husband died, then she breastfeeds a youth with milk from that man (i.e. from a baby born of that man?), then the mahram relationships result as if man hadn’t divorced or died.
 Such that even if she marries another man but breastfeeds with milk from the first.
 But if she gets pregnant from second man and gets milk from that pregnancy, AH says milk and mahram relationship still for the first man until she gives birth to new child.
 Y says if its known this milk is from second man then that’s where it cuts.
 M says by istiḥsān that its from both the men, and mahram relationship extended to both.

 4:383 If two brothers get married to two sisters, and each wife enters upon the other brother and they both consummate.
 Then by istiḥsān each brother should divorce the wife he didn’t consummate with, and pay her half the dowry, then each marries the one they actually consummated with, and pay her mahr like her mahr from the first marriage, then second mahr for the actual second marriage.
 So each woman gets 2.5 mahrs,